 Figure 2.
 Quantile-quantile and Manhattan plots for the discovery LAM GWAS.

-a.
-The observed distributions of P-values for 549,599 genotyped SNPs are plotted relative to the expected (null) distribution for the Conditional logistic regression (CLR) analysis. b.
-Manhattan plot.
+a) The observed distributions of P-values for 549,591 genotyped SNPs are plotted relative to the expected (null) distribution for the Conditional logistic regression (CLR) analysis. b) Manhattan plot.
 Each dot represents the P-value of a single SNP, plotted on the genome scale at bottom.
 The Y-axis value is the negative logarithm of the P-value for association between each genotyped SNP and S-LAM.
 Two SNPs on 15q met genome-wide significance.

 Figure 3.
 Genomic region on chr15 containing the SNPs associated with LAM.